Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Governmental agencies develop initiatives to reach different targets:

 - The contribution of ports to the local, regional, and national economy, as well as to social cohesion.

-- The minimization of any externalities produced by ports, environmental protection in line with the applicable legislation.
+- The minimization of any externalities produced by ports, and environmental protection in line with the applicable legislation.